blakedietz/blakedietz.me/content/posts/scrum-tactics/index.md

 ### Themes

 - Logging
-- Frontend performance performance issues
+- Frontend performance issues

 ### Leftover work from previous sprint
 ```

 This way your team knows exactly what they are going to expect.
 Common questions that are forgotten, often until the middle of sprint planning can be taken care of before you get into the planning itself.
 This helps to reduce the number of context switches you'll take.

 I also like the themes section of the template.
 It's easy to forget the body of work you're delivering when you're working on bits and pieces here.
-Explicitly calling out the theme helps to keep your team connected to the overall goal that you're working towards.:w
+Explicitly calling out the theme helps to keep your team connected to the overall goal that you're working towards.

 #### Plan, don't groom